-For this cycle, the crossover standard deviation is 6.55 cm.
-When using a selection to remove shallow waters (1000 m), areas of high ocean variability and high latitudes (> $|50|^\circ$) it lowers down to 5.26 cm.
+For this cycle, the crossover standard deviation is 6.76 cm.
+When using a selection to remove shallow waters (1000 m), areas of high ocean variability and high latitudes ($> |50|^{\circ}$) it lowers down to 5.30 cm.

-The standard deviation of Sea Level Anomalies (SLA) relative to the mean sea surface is 10.29 cm.
-When using a selection to remove shallow waters (1000 m), areas of high ocean variability and high latitudes ($>|50|^{\circ}$) it lowers down to 9.21 cm .
+The standard deviation of Sea Level Anomalies (SLA) relative to the mean sea surface is 10.25 cm.
+When using a selection to remove shallow waters (1000 m), areas of high ocean variability and high latitudes ($> |50|^{\circ}$) it lowers down to 8.88 cm.

-- Performances related to crossover differences are detailed in the dedicated section Crossover statistics. - Detailed CALVAL results are presented in section 3. - Note that two inclination maneuvers took place during cycle 6, which brought Saral/AltiKa to the Envisat repeat ground track (inclination around 81.50°). - Note that since cycle 25, POE-E orbit standard has been applied. - The Mean Sea Surface used to compute Sea Level Anomaly is: - -MEAN_SEA_SURFACE.MODEL.CNESCLS11 for cycle 1 to 33, - -MEAN_SEA_SURFACE.MODEL.CNESCLS15 from cycle 34 onwards.
+- Performances related to crossover differences are detailed in the dedicated section Crossover statistics. - Detailed CALVAL results are presented in section 3. - Note that two inclination maneuvers took place during cycle 6, which brought Saral/AltiKa to the Envisat repeat ground track (inclination around 81.50°). - Note that since cycle 25, POE-E orbit standard has been applied. - The Mean Sea Surface used to compute Sea Level Anomaly is: - -MEAN_SEA_SURFACE.MODEL.CNESCLS11 for cycle 1 to 33, - -MEAN_SEA_SURFACE.MODEL.CNESCLS15 from cycle 34 onwards. - Note that the repetitive ground track phase ends on cycle 35, the drifting phase starts cycle 100.